Sov3rain/Messager/README.md

 ## Usage
 ### Create a message

-`Messages` are just plain C# object.
-They can be classes or structs alike.
+Messages are just plain C# objects.
+They can be classes or structs.
 They serve the purpose of creating a unique signature by enforcing Type reference instead of string reference.
-They can also hold a state (data).
+They can also hold data.

 > Note: if you use classes for messages, remember that they are reference type.
 Modifying them in one place will potentially impact other systems in your application.
 You can mitigate this by making your class immutable.